Personal information we collect

 DFK Gooding Partners will not disclose your personal information to third parties unless:

-• DFK Gooding Partners’ business is offered for sale; or
+- DFK Gooding Partners’ business is offered for sale; or you consent.

 If we disclose personal information to a third party, it will be in line with the purpose of the original disclosure to us.
 Third parties to whom we may disclose personal information include experts or other third parties contracted as part of an engagement and our service providers.
 We do not disclose personal information to third parties for the purpose of allowing them to send marketing material to you.
 However, we may share non-personal, de-identified and aggregated information for research or promotional purposes.